isralduke/thatbook/24-jeremiah.md

 > Jerusalem will become a pile of rubble.
 > The temple mount will become a mere wooded ridge.”’

 <a name="26:19">26:19</a> King Hezekiah and all the people of Judah didn’t put him to death, did they?
 Didn’t Hezekiah show reverence for the Lord and seek the Lord’s favor?
-And didn’t the Lord forgo destroying them as he threatened he would?
+And didn’t the Lord forego destroying them as he threatened he would?
 But we are on the verge of bringing great disaster on ourselves.”

 <a name="26:20">26:20</a> (Now there was another man who prophesied as the Lord’s representative against this city and this land just as Jeremiah did.
 His name was Uriah son of Shemaiah from Kiriath Jearim. <a name="26:21">26:21</a> When the king and all his bodyguards and officials heard what he was prophesying, the king sought to have him executed.
 But Uriah found out about it and fled to Egypt out of fear. <a name="26:22">26:22</a> However, King Jehoiakim sent some men to Egypt, including Elnathan son of Achbor, <a name="26:23">26:23</a> and they brought Uriah back from there.
 They took him to King Jehoiakim, who had him executed and had his body thrown into the burial place of the common people.)